Laid-Off Uber Drivers Fight Arbitration Clauses

 After about an hour of debate, Chen said he would take the arguments under advisement.

 Davis is with Slack & Davis in Austin.
-Jacoby is with Littler Mendelson in San Francisco.
+Jacoby is with Littler Mendelson in Los Angeles.

 A similar lawsuit against Lyft was dismissed in November last year after the lead plaintiff, David Thorton, died, and no representative of his estate stepped forward to continue the litigation.